leifriksheim/block-content-to-vue/README.md

 ]
 ```

-`serializer` is an object describing the components you want to render based on the Sanity block's `_type` value.
+`serializer` is an object describing the components you want to render based on the Sanity block's `_type` value e.g.:
-Example:

 ```js
 import Heading from '@/components/Heading.vue';